the-reefshark/tp/docs/UserGuide.md

 ![HomeFolder](images/addExample2.png)

-Once the command has been entered, the result display shows the result of your command and KanBug Tracker add the bug to the bottom of the list.
+Once the command has been entered, the result display shows the result of your command and KanBug Tracker adds the bug to the bottom of the list.

 ### A word of caution